 This duality of two different descriptions is extremely useful for doing calculations.
 This is because if something is too hard to calculate from the gravity perspective you can calculate it from the non-gravity one, or vice versa.

-In addition, and more relevantly to the present context, this duality provides a concrete, if unrealistic, model in which the holographic actually works.
+In addition, and more relevantly to the present context, this duality provides a concrete, if unrealistic, a model in which the holographic actually works.
 This is because the 5-dimensional theory “encodes the same information” as the 4-dimensional theory.

 I say AdS/CFT is a conjecture because it has not actually been proven.
 There are many pieces of evidence that the conjecture might be true.
 These basically come from calculating the same thing from both perspectives and checking that the results agree.
 But there is still no proof that the results always agree.